 A new addition to our family, Indy joined our home late August and have been a part of the family since.
-She loves short walks (she’s pretty lazy) and playing chase with the neighbours cat. 😸.
+She loves short walks (she’s pretty lazy) and playing chase with the neighbours cat. [emoji grinning cat face with smiling eyes].
 Indy is a Spanish Mastin a breed recommended by a friend who suggested that these types of dogs are great with family as well as being reliable guard dogs.
 And so far she is proving to be the sweetest and loveable pup ever!

 Running of the Bulls!

 Well.. bulls & cows.
 Once a year in our village stages a run that takes place for a week in the month of July.
 This year our family from the UK came to visit and it was just right to show them how the locals celebrate their yearly tradition.
 After a tapeo in the town square a group of us accompanied by our Spanish friends headed for the barriers, the usual quiet and small streets were transformed in to bustling, caged pathways for the bulls/cows to run through.
 The amount of times I asked my friend if “Is it safe?!” he’d reply “Sí..”, tradition or just plain madness?!